Dimensional homogeneity constrained gene expression programming for discovering governing equations: Demonstration on benchmark studies

-For the sake of simplicity, we regard the data as dimensional data with its kinematic viscosity $\upsilon = 0.01\;{{\rm m}^2}{{\rm s}^{ - 1}}$.
-The hyperparameters of both GEP methods are consistent with those in the case of Taylor-Green vortex.
+For the sake of simplicity, we regard the data as dimensional data with kinematic viscosity $\upsilon = 0.01\;{{\rm m}^2}{{\rm s}^{ - 1}}$.
+We randomly sampled 200 spatiotemporal data points from the Taylor-Green vortex dataset and another 200 spatiotemporal data points from the flow around cylinder dataset, forming a hybrid dataset consisting of 400 spatiotemporal data points.
+The hyperparameters of DHC-GEP are consistent with those in the case of the Taylor-Green vortex.
 The results are provided in table \ref{tab2}.
 DHC-GEP discovers the correct and complete vorticity transport equation.
-Note that we only subsample 100 data points to conduct the test, while 300 000 data points are employed in \citet{rudy2017data}.
-This demonstrates the improved performance of DHC-GEP on discovering equations from scarce data.
-Generally, if the size of dataset is small, the information carried by data is sparse, leading to the derived equations overfitting to partial phenomena.
-As a result, for other methods, a dataset with big size is generally required to avoid overfitting.
+This demonstrates that in some special cases, where the overfitting equations may satisfy the dimensional homogeneity and fit well with the training data, employing multiple datasets can help mitigate overfitting.
+Overfitting equations are generally dataset-specific.
+While an overfitting equation may adequately describe a particular dataset, it cannot be expected to generalize well to multiple datasets.
+Besides, note that the training dataset consisting of 400 spatiotemporal data points is relatively small.
+Generally, if the size of dataset is small, the information carried by data is sparse, leading to the derived equations overfitting to specific phenomena.
 However, in DHC-GEP, the overfitting equations are automatically filtered out by the constraint of dimensional homogeneity.